Skip to Content, Navigation, or Footer.

 "We've been really blessed with candidates.
 But it's hard, especially because all of our foods are house-made, so they have to be able to learn recipes, but truly we just want people who are going to keep the vibe good here," Shaw said.

-Fizz N Fork menu items are a mix of family recipes, creations she has always wanted to make, and a bit of a Cajun addition.
-Although they attended Louisiana State University (LSU), Shaw still says "War Eagle."
+Fizz N Fork menu items are a mix of family recipes and creations she has always wanted to make, with a Cajun addition.
+Although the couple attended Louisiana State University (LSU), Shaw still says "War Eagle."

 Enjoy what you're reading?
 Get content from The Auburn Plainsman delivered to your inbox

-Shaw shared that the breakfast items tend to be the most popular include: the Avo Stack, Summer Toast and Wake Up Call.
-The lunch and dinner menu favorites include: the Caesar Croffle and the Burnt Ends Croffle.
+Shaw shared that the breakfast items that tend to be the most popular are the Avo Stack, Summer Toast and Wake Up Call.
+The lunch and dinner menu favorites include the Caesar Croffle and the Burnt Ends Croffle.

 Several coffee machines are arranged on a countertop, with steaming milk frothing in a metallic pitcher beside them.